immunogenomics/harmjan/ProxyFinder/README.md

 **This program currently cannot properly handle Chromosome X and Y.**
 **This program currently cannot calculate LD for multi-allelic variants.**
+**This program assumes human genotypes.**

 ### Output format
 Output is plain text.
 You want it gzipped?
 Just append .gz to the output filename.
-Generally the output will look something like this:
+Generally the output will look something like this (except for --locusld):

 <pre>
 ChromA	PosA	RsIdA	ChromB	PosB	RsIdB	Distance	RSquared	Dprime